Home

 // divide by the total number of directions taken

-In CG, we call these random directions samples.
-What we do with Monte Carlo sampling is sampling or taking samples over the domain of the integral or the region of space over which the integral \(\int_\Omega L_i\) is performed, which in this particular case is the hemisphere.
+In computer graphics, we refer to these random directions as samples.
+In Monte Carlo sampling, we take samples over the domain of the integral, or the region of space over which the integral \(\int_\Omega L_i\) is performed—in this case, the hemisphere.

-Don't worry about how we choose these random directions over the hemisphere and how many samples (N) we need to use.
-We will provide more information on this soon.
-For now, what you need to remember from this part of the lesson, is that the Monte Carlo integration method only provides you with an estimation (or approximation) of the real solution, which is the result of the integral \(\int_\Omega L_i\).
-The "quality" of this approximation mostly depends on N, the number of samples used.
-The higher N, the more likely you are to get a result close to the actual result of this integral.
-We will come back to this topic in the next chapter.
+Don’t worry about how to choose these random directions over the hemisphere or how many samples (N) to use.
+We will explain this further soon.
+For now, remember that the Monte Carlo integration method provides only an estimation (or approximation) of the real solution, which is the result of the integral \(\int_\Omega L_i\).
+The "quality" of this approximation mostly depends on \(N\), the number of samples used.
+The higher \(N\), the more likely you are to obtain a result close to the actual integral.
+We will revisit this topic in the next chapter.

 What do we mean by sampling?
-Since we need to account for the fact that light can come from anywhere above \(P\), what we do instead, in the case of Monte Carlo integration, is to select some random directions within the hemisphere oriented about \(P\) and trace rays in these directions into the scene.
-Suppose these rays intersect some geometry in the scene.
-In that case, we then compute the object color at the intersected point which we assume to be the amount of light that the intersected object reflects towards \(P\) along the direction defined by the ray:
+Since light can come from any direction above \(P\), in Monte Carlo integration, we instead select a few random directions within the hemisphere oriented around \(P\) and trace rays in these directions into the scene.
+If these rays intersect any geometry in the scene, we compute the color of the intersected object at that point.
+This color represents the amount of light that the intersected object reflects toward \(P\) along the direction defined by the ray:

 Vec3f indirectLight = 0;